Food For Anxiety: What Can Help Improve Mood And Mental Health

 Linolenic acid and omega-3 fatty acids

 Research also suggests that healthy fats, such as alpha linolenic acid and other omega-3 fatty acids, can alleviate anxiety.
 Omega-3s—which are found in different types of fish, seeds, and nuts—can reduce inflammation and improve brain function in individuals with anxiety.
-There is also evidence that the flavanols found in dark chocolate can reduce stress through improved blood flow and cognitive function.
+There is also evidence that the flavanols found in dark chocolate can reduce stress by imrpoving blood flow and cognitive function.

-Many might find the most possible success managing stress when they choose to work with their doctor to curate a personalized nutrition plan that suits their needs.
-Your health specialist can advise you on the specific foods and nutrients that you need to complete your dietary profile and support your total-body health.
+Many may find the most success managing stress by working with their doctor to develop a personalized nutrition plan that suits their needs.
+A health specialist can offer advice on the specific foods and nutrients you need to complete your dietary profile and support your total-body health.

-Not sure where to start or between doctor’s appointments?
-No problem.
-As a general rule of thumb, consider the thought that each food group can be viewed as a goal to meet throughout the day, ideally through as many whole fruit, veggie and grain sources as possible.
-This can help to minimize the disruption that can occur from artificial elements and colors found in processed sources.
-(An example of this can include browsing the aisles of the local grocery store in search of whole strawberries rather than strawberry-flavored items.)
+When developing a nutrition plan, it may be helpful to think of each food group as a goal to meet throughout the day, ideally through whole food sources, such as fruits, vegetables, and grains.
+This can help minimize the disruption that can occur from artificial elements and colors found in processed sources.
+An example of this can include browsing the aisles of the local grocery store in search of whole strawberries rather than strawberry-flavored items.

 If meat and dairy are staples in your diet, you might consider opting for high-quality lean meats and dairy products where possible.
 This can help minimize the risk of possible inflammation or reaction to any additives or hormones given to the animals as they were raised.

-Although it may not seem like a huge difference, the health of an animal can play a role in the health of its meat, and choosing meat from animal-conscious sources can be an important step in using foods to reduce the effects of anxiety disorders.
+Although it may not seem like a huge difference, the health of an animal can influence the quality of its meat, and choosing meat from animal-conscious sources can be an important step in using nutrition to reduce the symptoms of anxiety disorders.

-Additional food for anxiety to consider that may help symptoms can include:
+Additional foods that may help symptoms of anxiety and improve mental health can include:

-- Fermented foods, such as yogurt or kefir: Fermented foods can provide your gut with pre-and-probiotics to support a healthy, strong digestive system, which can aid in healing your gut-brain connection.
+- Fermented foods, such as yogurt or kefir: Fermented foods can provide your gut with prebiotics and probiotics to support a healthy, strong digestive system, which can aid in healing your gut-brain connection.

 - High-protein foods, such as beans or lean meats: High-protein foods can provide your body with the ability to stay alert which is often one of the most significant symptoms of both depression and anxiety.
 While people with anxiety might feel some brain fog due to being constantly on high alert, individuals experiencing depression may experience apathy or listlessness.
 More protein can combat the discomfort that an imbalance of awareness can cause, helping in either case.